4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ```

 Haha alright, so it's the whole `/ona` site and related PHP.
-Since there are PHP scripts right in this directory, it stands to reason that *other php* could be ran from this same directory :thinking: This non-interactive shell is kind of a pain, so perhaps I could add a new reverse shell?
+Since there are PHP scripts right in this directory, it stands to reason that *other php* could be ran from this same directory 🤔 This non-interactive shell is kind of a pain, so perhaps I could add a new reverse shell?

 I grabbed a copy of my toolbox, and added an easy PHP reverse shell to it.
 The reverse shell I got was one that came with kali: `/usr/share/webshells/php/php-reverse-shell.php`.
 I'm sure many reverse shells would have worked, but this is one I've tried before so I'll use it first.
 I hosted my toolbox, including a copy of this reverse shell, from my attacker machine.
 First, I set a new firewall rule: